Ulugbek999/portfolio_website/README.md

 ---

 ## 💬 Contact

-If you'd like to collaborate, hire me, or ask questions, feel free to use the contact form on the live site, or reach out directly via [LinkedIn](https://www.linkedin.com/in/ulugbekabdurakhmonov/).
+If you'd like to collaborate, hire me, or ask questions, feel free to use the contact form on the [live site](https://beks-portfolio-website.onrender.com), or reach out directly via [LinkedIn](https://www.linkedin.com/in/ulugbekabdurakhmonov/).

+---

-⭐️ Show Support
+## ⭐️ Show Support

 If you found this useful or inspiring:

-Star this repo ⭐
+- ⭐ Star this repo

-Share it
+- 🔄 Share it

-Fork it to create your own version!
+- 🍴 Fork it to create your own version!

+---

-🧠 About Me
+## 💭 About Me

 I'm a passionate Computer Science student with experience in web development, backend APIs, and building tools with Python and Java.
 I built this site to showcase my work and continue growing as a developer.

-This is just the beginning — stay tuned for more.
+> This is just the beginning — stay tuned for more.

 ---